MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/map/customized-pin.md

 ## Consuming the Custom Map

-The `CustomMap` control can be referenced in XAML in the PCL project by declaring a namespace for its location and using the namespace prefix on the custom map control.
+The `CustomMap` control can be referenced in XAML in the .NET Standard library project by declaring a namespace for its location and using the namespace prefix on the custom map control.
 The following code example shows how the `CustomMap` control can be consumed by a XAML page:

 ```xaml
 <ContentPage ...